seL4/camkes-tool/libsel4camkes/docs/virtqueue.md

 ```

 The buffers can then be:

 - gathered and copied into a larger buffer using the first function,
-    - have the contents of a larger scatter-copied into the buffers using the second function,
+- have the contents of a larger scatter-copied into the buffers using the second
+  function,
 - or, iterated through using the second function:

 ```c
 int camkes_virtqueue_device_gather_copy_buffer(virtqueue_device_t *vq, virtqueue_ring_object_t *handle,
                                                void *buffer, size_t size);

 int camkes_virtqueue_device_scatter_copy_buffer(virtqueue_device_t *vq, virtqueue_ring_object_t *handle,
                                                 void *buffer, size_t size);

 int camkes_virtqueue_device_gather_buffer(virtqueue_device_t *vq, virtqueue_ring_object_t *handle,
                                           void **buffer, unsigned *size, vq_flags_t *flag);
 ```

-Note that the first two buffers, will automatically add the buffers to the
+Note that the first two functions will automatically add the buffers to the
 device channel's used ring for the driver side to collect; the third one will
 not.